Happy Head Hair Supplement Review – Do They Actually Work?

 Many of the online providers are legitimate telemedicine companies.
 This means you are seeing real doctors who are providing medical advice, and are likely getting prescribed real medicines.
 But how seriously do they take the medical experience?
 Not all balding is simple male pattern baldness, so in an ideal world the online providers will help steer you into the traditional medical establishment to get evaluated if your hair loss is caused by something more serious.

 Unfortunately, male pattern baldness is a lifelong condition – there is no “one and done” cure.
 So if the medicines work, you’ll be taking them for a long time.
-So you’ll want to work with a company that’s responsive and responsible.
+Thus you’ll want to work with a company that’s responsive and responsible.
 You’ll need your meds shipped on time, and the medicines need to be the real deal.
 Plus, if you decide to cancel or ask customer service a question, you want the process to be easy.

 As part of hair loss 101, it’s important to understand the underlying causes for hair thinning in men.
 According to the American Hair Loss Association, about 95% of hair loss in men is a direct result of androgenetic alopecia, also known as male pattern baldness.
 This is a hereditary condition caused by a genetic sensitivity to a byproduct of testosterone called dihydrotestosterone (DHT).
 Essentially, the hair follicles shrink as a result of this sensitivity and over time they become so small they stop producing hair, resulting in baldness.
 The pattern of the baldness is predicted and follows one of two patterns: